David Chung

 Do not start by writing a clever persona.

-Start by deciding what the PM is allowed to protect.
+Start by deciding what the floor manager is allowed to protect.

 Pete protects five things: